Evidence

 Recognise this?

-If you own a Tesla with Hardware 3 and bought the Full Self-Driving package, sign up.
-The more Dutch owners we find, the stronger this case gets.
+If you own a Tesla with Hardware 3 (or the older HW2/HW2.5), sign up, with or without a purchased FSD package.
+The more owners we find across Europe, the stronger this case gets.